by Kris Oyen | May 9, 2022 | Podcast

 Subscribe to the Recovery Elevator Podcast Apple Podcasts | | More

-Today we have Hailey.
-She is 29, from Portland, OR, and took her last drink on September 3, 2019.
+Today we have Chris.
+She is 46, from Baltimore, and took her last drink on August 28, 2016.

 Highlights from Paul